 Every day is different because the difficulties each family faces are different.
 The biggest challenge is often getting a child to open up and trust you.
 We have to analyse situations and assess the risk factors to recognise the triggers that might indicate that a child is at risk.

 “I do not underestimate how difficult your jobs are.
 I do not underestimate the wealth of skills and breadth of knowledge necessary to work in children’s services, from the social work front line to the roles of director of children’s services or lead member for children’s services.
 Nor do I underestimate how well you do it.
 Every day, up and down the country, our most vulnerable children and young people are supported by dedicated, expert practitioners: in social care, in schools, in the police, in health services.
 Support that will change children’s lives for the better”.
-(Nicky Morgan – Education Secretary and Minister for Women and Equalities)
+(Nicky Morgan – formerly Education Secretary)

 What’s so rewarding about being a children’s social worker?